 Many people who have hearing loss qualify for disability benefits.
 However, many people who have hearing loss are also able to work.
 Hearing loss is no longer considered an automatic bar to being able to obtain a job.
 Due to scientific advancement, there are tools for the hearing impairment that can help you at school and the workplace.

 DISABILITY BENEFITS FOR ADULT HEARING LOSS

 For adults, the medical listing for hearing loss is found under Listing 2.00: Special Senses And Speech.
 For example, you can obtain disability benefits for Ménière’s disease.
 Also, as an adult you can qualify for disability benefits if you have hearing loss without cochlear implants.
 However, you must meet one of two tests.

 - Air and bone conduction audiometry.
 Your average threshold for air conduction in your better ear must be 90 decibels or worse and your bone conduction hearing threshold in the same ear has to be 60 decibels or more OR

 - Word recognition.
 You must not be able to repeat more than 40% of words spoken using a phonetically balanced list of words.

-If you, as an adult, have cochlear implants, then you will automatically found disabled and receive benefits for one year after the surgery.
-After one year, the SSA will extend disability benefits if your word recognition score on a “Hearing in Noise Test” (HINT) is 60% or less.
+If you, as an adult, have cochlear implants, then you will automatically receive benefits for one year after the surgery.
+After one year, the SSA will extend your benefits if your word recognition score on a “Hearing in Noise Test” (HINT) is 60% or less.